.

 -Required Textbook

-There is no required textbook for this course as most of the text may be read on line. or downloaded which is inconvenient.
-The total course is contained in the book The Web of Life Imperative by Michael J. Cohen, and its use is highly recommended for best results.
-Also recommended is that Reconnecting With Nature by Michael J. Cohen, be used as directed as an option.
+There is no required textbook for this course, it is optionally recommended that Reconnecting With Nature by Michael J. Cohen be used as directed as a supportive text.
 The general bibliography below is related to applied ecopsychology.
 An extensive library and Internet literature search is to be conducted under the guidance of the instructor through which the students will optionally select appropriate reading materials and create quotations in support of applied ecopsychology and their course paper.
 Results of past searches will be made available.

 -Recommended Bibliography